azamsuratem/datahub_viz/README.md

 A Jupyter Notebook using Python 3 environment on visualizing selected data that are published in the open data repository DataHub.io

 <b>REMINDER:</b> If this notebook cannot be loaded via this GitHub platform, download it and view from your local machine via Anaconda's Jupyter Notebook or Jupyter Lab.
+<br><i>Alternatively, you can view this notebook online by copying the URL/link to this notebook from this GitHub platform and paste it in this online viewer: https://nbviewer.jupyter.org/</i>

 ## Table of Contents
 1. Data Exteaction from DataHub.io